-It’s a UNESCO World Heritage Site, it was one of the biggest Mayan cities, and it’s the most visited site in all of Mexico with more than 1.5 million people checking it out every year.
+It’s a UNESCO World Heritage Site, it’s one of the seven wonders of the world, it was one of the biggest Mayan cities, and it’s the most visited site in all of Mexico with more than 1.5 million people checking it out every year.

-We parked just outside the park for free.
-If you get there with enough time to park in the Chichen Itza lot (it fills up quickly), the fee is about 80 pesos ($4).
+If you park away from the main parking lot, you can park along the road for free.
+If you get there with enough time to park in the Chichen Itza lot (it fills up quickly), the fee is about 100 Pesos ($5 USD).

 You can also take an ADO bus from Merida to Chichen Itza.
-You have to be very careful with the times because they only run four a day in each direction.
-It costs 125 pesos ($6) each way.
+You have to be very careful with the times because they only run three a day in each direction.
+It costs 145 pesos ($8 USD) each way.

 From Cancun: You can drive from Cancun to Chichen Itza in just under three hours.
 You take highway 180D, which, like I mentioned above, is a toll road.
-It’s slightly more expensive on the road from Cancun, a bit over 100 pesos ($5).
+It’s quite a bit more expensive on the road from Cancun.
+It costs 380 Pesos (about $18 USD).